MartinaBoshkovska/VP---project/README.md

 ### 2.4 New Composition

 For starting a new composition, the user can choose **File -> New** opton from the File menu.

+### 2.5 Instruction manual
+If the user has need at any moment to read instruction about the application, he can open the instruction manual by going to the **Help** menu item and clicking on  **Instructions**.

 ## 3. Problem implementation